 3.5.2.
 Merge Join

-Unlike the nested loop join, the merge join can only be used in natural joins and equi-joins.
+Unlike the nested loop join, the merge join is restricted to natural joins and equi-joins.

-The cost of the merge join is estimated by the initial_cost_mergejoin() and final_cost_mergejoin() functions.
+The cost of a merge join is estimated by the initial_cost_mergejoin() and final_cost_mergejoin() functions.

-Similar to the nested loop join, the merge join in PostgreSQL has four variations.
+Similar to the nested loop join, the merge join in PostgreSQL includes four variations.

 3.5.2.1.
 Merge Join

-Figure 3.23 shows a conceptual illustration of a merge join.
+Figure 3.23 provides a conceptual illustration of a merge join.

 Figure 3.23.
 Merge join.

-A specific example of the EXPLAIN command’s result of the merge join is shown below.
+A specific example of the EXPLAIN result for a merge join is shown below:

 1